elasticpath/react-pwa-reference-storefront/documentation/extending.md

 The controller orchestrates the creation and population of the module's view and model.
 The following lists the standard tasks performed by a Storefront module's controller:

-* Loads the module's dependencies
+* Loads the module's dependencies.
-* Imports the module's Model and View
+* Imports the module's Model and View.
-* Executes the model's fetch to populate the model's data
+* Executes the model's fetch to populate the model's data.
-* Sets the module's views
+* Sets the module's views.
-* Creates a namespace for the model for reference in the module's template.html
+* Creates a namespace for the model for reference in the module's template.html.
-* Sets the model's listeners (if any)
+* Sets the model's listeners (if any).

 		define(function (require) {
 		    var ep = require('ep');                 // import global app functions and variables